MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Create the rule as follows:

-1. In the load balancer settings in the portal, they add a new rule: `SQLAlwaysOnEndPointListener`.
+1. In the load balancer settings in the portal, add a new rule: `SQLAlwaysOnEndPointListener`.
-1. They set a front-end listener to receive incoming SQL client traffic on TCP port 1433.
+1. Set a front-end listener to receive incoming SQL client traffic on TCP port 1433.
-1. They specify the back-end pool to which traffic will be routed and the port on which VMs listen for traffic.
+1. Specify the back-end pool to which traffic will be routed and the port on which VMs listen for traffic.
-1. They enable floating IP (direct server return), which is always required for SQL Server Always On.
+1. Enable floating IP (direct server return), which is always required for SQL Server Always On.

     ![Screenshot that shows health probe settings.](./media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)